Dan Heyd cites an array of influences that have shaped his life, among them:

 “The result is, when you say someone from Graydon recommended you talk to this person or that in this town, they listen.
 I’m very proud of that.
 I think we all are.”

 Dan practices in the general business area representing closely-held businesses on a wide variety of issues including mergers and acquisitions, succession planning for management and ownership, contracting, and technology transfer and protection issues.
 He serves as a trusted legal advisor to manufacturers, high-tech companies, design professionals and health care practices.
-Dan also practices in the area of real estate and construction law, primarily assisting developers, design professionals, contractors and subcontractors with deal formation strategies and contract negotiations.
+Dan also practices in the area of real estate and construction law, primarily assisting owners, developers, design professionals, contractors and subcontractors with deal formation strategies and contract negotiations.
 Dan currently serves on the Firm's Executive Committee.

 Dan has been selected by his peers for inclusion in The Best Lawyers in America for his work in Corporate Law.
 Based on the grading and comments of his peers, Dan is recognized with an AV Rating, the highest rating given to lawyers by Martindale-Hubbell.